fabiandev/ts-runtime/README.md

 #### Declarations

-Also local declarations, as shown below, will be included in `tsr-declarations.js`
+Also local declarations will be included in `tsr-declarations.js`:

 ```ts
 declare module MyModule {